nj-ramadhan/trb-dsk-pykivy-final-verifier-app/README.md

-# Window Tint Meter
+# Final Verifier
- Desktop application for Window Tint Meter
+Desktop application for Final Verifier

 ## for Windows OS
 Install git for windows